-Respect My Red works to make respect the standard for students and communities.
+Respect My Red makes respect the standard.

 Our philosophy can be likened to teaching the laws regarding substance use, underaged drinking and the risks around inhalants.
 We don’t expect people to start using alcohol and other drugs just because they understand the issues and the laws.